fboehm/blogdown-website/content/home/about.md

 # Biography

-Frederick Boehm is a systems genetics researcher and teacher who lives in Madison, Wisconsin.
+Frederick Boehm is a systems genetics & data science researcher and teacher who lives in Madison, Wisconsin.